 Switzerland’s Oberhofen Castle is compact and doesn't have many of the elements one would associate with a "Castlevania castle."
 However, when viewed from the lake, don't you think it still has the makings for one of the games?
 That is, an open-world one, with the castle being a key location or save-point.

-At the same time, with its lakeside setting, Oberhofen Castle is terrifically atmospheric under the moonlight.
-When standing beside its jetty at sunset, any gamer can readily imagine adventures awaiting across the lake.
+With its splendid lakeside location, Oberhofen Castle is also terrifically atmospheric under the moonlight.
+When standing beside its jetty at sunset, I’m sure any gamer can readily imagine adventures awaiting across the lake.
 Such reveries can easily accommodate a misanthropic master vampire too.

 15. Peleș Castle, Romania

-Had you ever played Dawn of Sorrow, you’d know why Peleș Castle is on this list.
+If you’ve ever played Dawn of Sorrow, you’ll know why Peleș Castle is on this list.
 Don’t you agree the architectural style of this Neo-Renaissance European castle, particularly the exposed beams, is strongly reminiscent of the earlier stages of that episode?

 Moreover, Peleș Castle is in the Carpathian Mountains, which are right in the heart of Romania.
-If there’s any "real" Castlevania story, the Carpathian Mountains would where I imagine Dracula's stronghold to be.
-Possibly, many parts of such a stronghold would look a lot like Peleș Castle too.
-Beginning with that elaborate clock face.
+If there’s any "real" Castlevania story, the Carpathian Mountains would be where I imagine Dracula's stronghold to be.
+I imagine many parts of such a stronghold would look a lot like Peleș Castle too, beginning with that elaborate clock face.

 16. Pena Palace, Portugal

 Some find it cheesy, but I've always loved the Castlevania series for its outrageous stage designs, as in areas and layouts that often have little logical or artistic connection with each other.

 Portugal’s world-famous Pena Castle has a good deal of this chaotic feel, with its striking colors and starkly contrasting structures.
 The castle is also decisively exotic, adorned by hints of minarets and Moorish design everywhere.